Product Analytics Table

 Learn how Triple Whale classifies new/returning customers.

-New Customer Revenue
+New Customer Revenuenew_customer_revenuenumeric

 The total revenue derived from orders by new customers that contain the product or variant.